mxagar/deep_learning_udacity/02_Pytorch_Guide/lab/pytorch_example_02/README.md

 # CIFAR-10 Dataset: Manual CNN & Transfer Learning on Jetson Nano (CUDA)

 This project performs classification on the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
-The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
+The CIFAR-10 dataset consists of 60000 32x32 colour images divided into 10 classes, with 6000 images per class.
 There are 50000 training images and 10000 test images.

 The following concepts are explored:

 - Manual definition of a CNN similar to LeNet to test classification.
+- Data augmentation.
+- Three splits: train, validation and test.
 - Transfer learning for a better classification.
 - Training on a CUDA device, Jetson Nano per SSH.